-As stated, the 35 members of the Forum receive no remuneration for contributing to Forum critiques of emerging scientific papers and policy statements.
+As stated, the 40+ members of the Forum receive no remuneration for contributing to Forum critiques of emerging scientific papers and policy statements.
 Three of the Forum members are based at institutions that receive major support from the wine industry; six others receive a small percentage of their support (1-5%) from the beverage industry for specific projects.
 However, whether the support for individual members is from governmental agencies, universities, private foundations, or other groups, none of these organizations has any input into the papers reviewed, the discussions among Forum members, or the conclusions presented in the critiques published on the forum web-site.

-The Institute on Lifestyle & Health, Boston University School of Medicine: Serving as the Co-Director of ISFAR is R. Curtis Ellison, MD, Professor of Medicine and Public Health at Boston University School of Medicine, who directs the Institute on Lifestyle & Health at that institution.
-Since its establishment in 1994, the Institute has been funded by unrestricted, educational donations from a variety of sources, including companies in the alcoholic beverage industry and associations of grape growers and wine growers and wineries.
-None of the donors had any control over the review of emerging reports on alcohol carried out by the Institute, first seeing them after they are released to the public.
+ISFAR is co-directed by R. Curtis Ellison, MD, Boston University School of Medicine, Boston, MA, USA, and Helena Conibear, Executive Director of Alcohol in Moderation (AIM) in the United Kingdom.
+Dr. Ellison is Professor of Medicine and Public Health at Boston University School of Medicine.
+His work for the Forum has been supported by unrestricted, educational donations from a variety of sources, including companies in the alcoholic beverage industry and associations of grape growers and wine growers and wineries.
+None of the donors had any control over the review of emerging reports on alcohol carried out by the Institute, first seeing the critiques after they are released to the public.

-Alcohol in Moderation (AIM): The distribution of press releases to health editors, the medical community, public health agencies, and relevant policy makers describing new critiues on the ISFAR web-site is carried out by Alcohol in Moderation (AIM) in the UK.
+The distribution of press releases to health editors, the medical community, public health agencies, and relevant policy makers describing new critiues on the ISFAR web-site is carried out by Alcohol in Moderation (AIM) in the UK.
 AIM is a non-profit organization that publishes a journal (www.aim-digest.com) ten times per year that summarizes new information related to the use and abuse of alcohol originating from scientists, governmental organizations, WHO, and NGO groups.
 The AIM journal is funded by subscriptions to the journal; subscribers include companies and associations in the beverage industry as well as NGO and governmental organizations.
 None of the professors, physicians, and specialists who are on the AIM Council receive any remuneration for their reviews and analysis published in AIM.